openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/advanced-operations/zfs-snapshot.md

 volumesnapshotclass.snapshot.storage.k8s.io/zfspv-snapclass created
 ```

-Find a PVC for which snapshot has to be created
+Find a PVC for which snapshot has to be created.

 ```
 $ kubectl get pvc